m7a/lo-maenmpc/README.md

    other clients like myMPD or Cantata.
  * Allow generation of playlists according to the Radio algorithm also in persistent formats like M3U for use with non-MAENMPC players.

+## Known Bugs

+ * There seems to be a minimum number in the “List” screen if this has fewer entries than a single screen worth it may not be possible to navigate at all!

 Summary of Impressions from other Clients
 =========================================